Touro Fraternal Association is run by committees which are comprised exclusively of Touro members.

 Communications Committee Chairman – Bruce Weisman

 This committee keeps Touro visible to the Southern New England community by serving as a clearing house for all advertising and press releases done by the Association.
-Additionally, it communicates with our membership in print.
+Additionally, it communicates with our membership through print and digital media.
 The committee publishes the Tourogram, the Association’s newsletter.
+It is also responsible for maintaining the Touro Fraternal Association website, www.tourofraternal.org, as well as our presence on FaceBook.
 For more information, click here.

 Over the years, Touro’s reputation has been built on service to its members and to the community as a whole.
 This committee examines all opportunities to accomplish these goals.
-It is easy to fulfi ll one’s obligations by writing a check.
-Touro goes beyond that by encouraging direct membership involvement.
 Touro has supported area hospitals, nursing homes, civic, educational, scouting, camping and cultural programs via this committee’s annual budget.
+The committee evaluates requests for charitable support and recommends appropriate action to the Board of Directors, which allocates the funds.
+The committee is also responsible for distributing proceeds from our 50/50 raffles to area charities.
+In order to encourage further participation, Touro accepts donations to its Community Involvement, Welfare Fund from the membership.
 For more information, click here.

 Constitution & By-laws Committee Chairman – Andrew Gilstein